KittiKovacs/winenation/README.md

     coverage html

-which can be viewed by typing   python3 -m http.server  to the console.
+which can be viewed by typing

+	python3 -m http.server

+into the console.

 The current coverage rate is 65%